mtaruno/long-horizon/README.md

 # Long-Horizon Safe & Feasible Planning

 This is a modular framework using Pytorch that enables long-horizon navigation in a warehouse environment using an LTL-to-FSM planner combined with CBF/CLF-guided policy learning.
+The paper is in progress of being written and will be linked here soon.

 ## Overview
 Project structure: